Now Accepting New Patients and Canada Dental Care Plan

 How Often Should You Replace Your Toothbrush?

-• Every 3 to 4 months, or sooner if the bristles become frayed.
+• Replace every 3–4 months, or sooner if bristles are frayed.

 • Discoloration of the brush head